Infused throughout our training programs is a commitment to diversity, which is consistent with the principles and ethical codes of our professions.

 - Supervision of Outreach: Interns meet once a month for one hour with the outreach coordinator.
 Interns receive supervision throughout the year on their outreach efforts.

-- Supervision of Multicultural Issues in College Counseling: Interns meet once a month through the fall and spring for one hour with a supervisor to discuss multicultural issues that present in college counseling and on a college campus.
+- Identity, Power, and Privilege in College Counseling: Interns meet once a month through the fall and spring for one hour with a supervisor to increase trainees’ awareness of various cultural groups’ unique experiences through brief readings and discussion focused on increasing competency at providing culturally sensitive therapy and programming.

 - Supervision of Supervision: Interns meet once a month through the fall and spring for one hour with a supervisor for supervision of supervision.